 Don’t have a pediatrician?

-“My experience with the school system is that they check immunization forms pretty closely,” said Jeffrey K. Burton, M.D., pediatrician with Norton Children’s Medical Associates – Fern Creek.
+“My experience with the school system is that they check immunization forms pretty closely,” said Jeffrey K. Burton, M.D., pediatrician with Norton Children’s Medical Group – Fern Creek.
 “Children who need the first dose need to get it ASAP.”

 Fortunately, many students could already be vaccinated and not know it.
 Because the hepatitis A vaccine is recommended for infants at 12 and 18 months, many Kentucky kids may have already received both doses.